microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_hybrid/aks_edge_essentials_single/_index.md

 ---
 type: docs
-title: "AKS Edge Essentials single machine deployment"
+title: "AKS Edge Essentials single node deployment"
-linkTitle: "AKS Edge Essentials single machine deployment"
+linkTitle: "AKS Edge Essentials single node deployment"
 weight: 1
 description: >
 ---

-## Deploy an AKS Edge Essentials in Azure Windows Server VM, and connect the Azure VM and AKS Edge Essentials cluster to Azure Arc using an ARM Template
+## AKS Edge Essentials single node deployment with Azure Arc using Azure Bicep

 The following Jumpstart scenario will show how to create an AKS Edge Essentials cluster in Azure Windows Server VM and connect the Azure VM and AKS Edge Essentials cluster to Azure Arc using [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).
 The provided ARM template is responsible for creating the Azure resources as well as executing the LogonScript (AKS Edge Essentials cluster creation and Azure Arc onboarding (Azure VM and AKS Edge Essentials cluster)) on the Azure VM.